BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_settings.md

 - **Import all settings from File...** validates and applies a bundle from disk.
 - **Import complete settings using PIN...** downloads, validates, and applies a shared bundle.

-A complete bundle contains utility settings, Save As New profiles, Property Doctor profiles, Smart Pack and Go profiles, shared formulas and sources, and complete Publish profiles.
+A complete bundle contains utility settings, Save As New profiles, Property Doctor profiles, Clone Tree profiles, shared formulas and sources, and complete Publish profiles.

 > [!IMPORTANT]
 > SQL Server connection secrets are not exported or uploaded.
 After an import, re-enter credentials for external sources that do not already have matching local credentials.